Amityadav9/Automation/playwright_translator/README.md

    - Clicks the translate button
    - Takes a screenshot of the result page
    - Extracts the Bavarian translation text
-   - Saves all information to the CSV file
+   - Saves all information to the file

 ## Limitations